Does Protein Powder increase Hair Growth?

 - Telogen Phase: This is the resting phase where hair is released and falls off.
 The follicle remains inactive for 3 months and the whole cycle is repeated again.
 For each hair follicle, the growth cycle is different.
 Hence, only a certain number of hair fall (80-100 hair for a healthy body) off every day.

 Various hair problems arise when the growth cycle is disrupted.
-If body does not get enough protein according to its requirements, the hair growth cycle will be stalled with protein available in body being utilized for more important metabolic functions for sustenance.
-If a diet continuously lacks proteins, hair strands in growth phase will rapidly enter into telogen phase and shed off.
-Hence, it is absolutely necessary to include proteins in diet to ensure healthy hair.
+If the body does not get enough protein according to its requirements, the hair growth cycle will be stalled with protein available in the body being utilized for more important metabolic functions for sustenance.
+If a diet continuously lacks proteins, hair strands in the growth phase will rapidly enter into the telogen phase and shed off.
+Hence, it is absolutely necessary to include proteins in the diet to ensure healthy hair.

 What is Whey Protein?

 Whey is a type of protein found in milk.
 When milk is curdled during the process of making cheese or homemade curd, whey is obtained as a by-product and is termed as the purest form of protein.
 Furthermore, research findings have shown that the absorption rate of whey protein in the human body is pretty high; approximately 10 grams per hour.
 On the other hand, the absorption rate of cooked egg protein is about 3 grams in an hour.
 As a complete protein, it contains all nine amino acids.
 Owing to the purity of whey protein and its faster absorption rate compared to other forms of proteins, it is being increasingly used in various protein supplements such as protein powders and energy bars.
 Protein powders containing other forms of protein including whey, soy (for vegans), and casein are also available.
 However, whey protein is easily soluble in water and hence can be mixed into yogurt, juice, milk, or oatmeal to fulfill protein requirements of the body.

 Types of Whey Protein: